 Back in 2004, California’s Governor Arnold Schwarzenegger signed Assembly Bill 1825 into law.
 This new law mandated companies in the state with 50 or more workers to train their supervisors on sexual harassment prevention every two years.
-While there was a certain irony that the “Gropenator,” (as the former governor was dubbed by the media for allegations of groping women in the decades leading to his election in 2003), supported this landmark legislation, it has improved workplaces of all kinds in California.
+While there was a certain irony that the “Gropenator,” (as the media dubbed the former governor for allegations of groping women in the decades leading to his election in 2003), supported this landmark legislation, it has improved workplaces of all kinds in California.

 Federal law prohibits sexual harassment in the workplace.
 Many, but not all, states mandate regular education and training of supervisors and/or workers.
-Employment Knowledge Online has a nice state-by-state summary of laws and requirements.
-Knowing if your company is in compliance with state law is your responsibility.
+Employment Knowledge Online has an excellent state-by-state summary of laws and requirements.
+Knowing if your company complies with state law is your responsibility.

 Showing that clear, concise information regarding the law and company policies was communicated to employees goes a long way in terms of minimizing liability for a company.
 In a court of law, organizations are held accountable for the behaviors of their workers.
-Financial ramifications of a sexual harassment lawsuit could include: monetary settlements, compensatory damages, punitive damages, attorneys’ fees (both the company’s and the complainant’s), and injunctive relief (i.e. six hours or more of trainings for all management personnel).
+Financial ramifications of a sexual harassment lawsuit could include monetary settlements, compensatory damages, punitive damages, attorneys’ fees (both the company’s and the complainant’s), and injunctive relief (i.e., six hours or more of training for all management personnel).